jchacana/presentations/contents/docker/docker.md

 ## Setting up a Jenkins instance on AWS
 **A couple of assumptions**
  - Previous knowledge and AWS account correctly configured
- - Previous knowledge on how to create an EC2 instance
  - Previous knowledge on how to connect to the instance via SSH and HTTP
  - AWS Security groups and rules correctly configured